 In order to secure visitation, the grandparents must also demonstrate that their being forbidden from visitation is detrimental to the child, including showing that the relationship between the child and grandparents is beneficial to the child’s upbringing.
 The court will consider several things when making this determination, including the health of the grandparents, the relationship between the child and the grandparents, and the wishes of any minor children and their parents.

-If you would like to learn more about how grandparents can secure their visitation rights, or to get started on your case, contact Gossman Law Firm, LLC online now!
+To learn more about how grandparents can secure their visitation rights or to get started on your case, contact Gossman Law Firm, LLC now.
+If you’re a grandparent who needs help with securing your visitation rights, call Gossman Law Firm, LLC, today at 205-606-6896 and request a free consultation.
+You can also reach the firm online via email.